 - Review the budgetary and financial implications of management’s tactical and strategic plans submitted to the full board.

-- Review any report by DGIF’s Finance, Audit and Compliance Review Committee.
+- Review any report by DWR’s Finance, Audit and Compliance Review Committee.
 Review any recommendations, implementations, and follow-up with the Chief Compliance Review Officer

 - The Committee chair or designee will serve as the Board’s point of contact with the external auditors and will meet with the external auditors during the entrance and exit conferences and at other times as needed or upon request of the external auditors.